 If anti-wrinkle injections are used to treat lines that are very shallow, then often these disappear completely.

-If the lines are deep and permanent then other treatments such as dermal fillers or laser resurfacing with the medical grade Fraxel re:store DUAL laser, HALO or DUALMODE resurfacing lasers may be required if you wish the lines to be removed completely.
+If the lines are deep and permanent then other treatments such as dermal fillers or laser resurfacing as Halo or Profractional laser or DUALMODE resurfacing lasers may be required if you wish the lines to be removed completely.

-If you start regular treatments with anti-wrinkle injections before permanent lines start, then you will delay and possibly prevent wrinkles appearing, helping to maintain a youthful appearance.
+If you start regular treatments with anti-wrinkle injections before permanent lines start, then you will delay wrinkles appearing.

 Treatment involves a series of tiny injections into the muscle directly beneath the wrinkle line.
 The injection causes about 10 seconds of stinging, and occasionally a slight swelling or bruising may occur*.